MASS CENTRAL RAIL TRAIL; NORWOTTUCK WEST

 Head left along the trail as it travels above N Main St on your right and the park on your left.
 You'll cross over two wooden bridges, the second over Arch St and head back into the woods.
 You'll spot the Mill River below on your left.
 Come to Mulberry St at 4.3 miles.
 Down to your left is a nice old brick mill building along the river in Leeds Village.
 Crosswalk over Mulberry St. This section is referred to as the Mill River Greenway.
 The trail travels only a short distance before the pavement ends at 4.5 miles.
 On your left is an old stone dam across the river.
 Waterfall created by the spillway.
 Be sure to check it out.
 The river is a popular swimming spot in the summer.
 Clear water.
 The trail continues along the river, but consists of a stone-dust base.
-Check out all the artwork created out of what people found along the trail.
 Come to a spur trail at 4.8 miles.

 Note; This paved spur trail heads right uphill to Grove Ave, a residential dead end road.

 The trail becomes paved as it continues north alongside the river crossing a wooden bridge over Beaver Brook.
 Left is a nice sandy swimming hole.
-The trail then turns off the rail bed taking you down to S Main St after 5.5 miles as you cross into Williamsburg.
-A short section has been graded but at 5.5 miles the trail is undeveloped.
-I believe the trail has now been completed out to S. Main St. The plan is then to continue north on-road along S Main St to Main St (Route 9) in Haydenville.
+The trail then turns off the rail bed taking you down to S Main St after 5.5 miles as you enter Haydenville.
+The plan is to continue north on-road along S Main St to Main St (Route 9) in Haydenville.
 A paved trail will then be built alongside Route 9 heading northwest to Williamsburg.
 This will occur when the state rebuilds Route 9 possibly in 2025.